 It is also important to have a calendar where you make sure the baby’s crib moves once a month.
 This helps your baby with visual and auditory development by experiencing light and sound from varying directions.

 Now that we have gone thru the essentials of preparing and thinking about your soon-to-be baby nursery, we need to think of essential products.
 Basically the holy trinity of baby nursery items: furniture, bedding and accessories.
-We will go thru a checklist of items you need to for the space as well as your newborn.
+We will go through a checklist of items you need to for the space as well as your newborn.

 The Nursery Checklist

 Make sure there is good air circulation.
 Set up a thermometer for the room.

 The perfect room temperature for your baby ranges between 16 to 20 degree celsius.
 According to this study using fans tends to reduce risk of sudden infant death syndrome.